pavelsaman/pavelsaman.github.io/_posts/2020-03-14-czech-zip-regions-and-their-zip-codes.md

 }
 ```

-I focused on those entries that very not mapped with my `region()` function, this is a complete (not aggregated) list:
+I focused on those entries that were not mapped with my `region()` function, this is a complete (not aggregated) list:

 ```
 35493